roryn959/Autocorrect-Java/README.md

 # Spellchecker

+This program will help a user spellcheck a piece of text by finding errors, suggesting corrections, and then compiling a corrected version in a new text file.

 > To run:
 > 1. Navigate into the file called 'src'
 > 2. Write text into the file called 'text.txt'.